 Clay soils hold the moisture longer.
 Well-drained sandy soils corrode slower than clay soils.

 H2O Content of soil aids in the conditions required to cause wire corrosion.
 Water can also help delay some wire break alerts by conducting electricity thru the moist soils.

 Acidity Levels and Conductivity

 Some soils are more acidic than others, hurrying the corrosion process.

 Another factor to consider is the effects of electrolysis.
 This is where electrons of dissimilar materials will migrate from an area of high concentration to a lower concentration.
-In the dog fence world, we recognize this effect and are aware that even a bad splice, or open nick or scrape on a wire will fail slowly if there is a steady low voltage energy supplied to the wire.
+In the dog fence world, we recognize this effect and are aware that even a bad splice or open nick or scrape on a wire will fail slowly over a long period of time if there is steady low voltage energy supplied to the wire.

-Use of fertilizers – Fertilizers increases conductivity of soil and aids in Electrolysis.
+Use of fertilizers – Fertilizers increases the conductivity of soil and aids in electrolysis.
 Electrolysis occurs quicker with higher concentrations of electrolytes in the soil.